rbuurma/009X2024/ENGL009XSpring2024FYS.md

 + Alfred Tennyson, *In Memoriam* continued
 + examine the *In Memoriam* index
 + "Datasheets for Datasets"
-+ Writing Assignment #2 draft due Sunday by midnight
++ Writing Assignment #2 preparation due Sunday by midnight

 ### Week 7

 #### March 5
 + Gwendolyn Brooks, poems from *A Street in Bronzeville*
 + Terrence Hayes, poems from *American Sonnets for My Past And Future Assassin*
++ Writing Assignment #2 preparation workshop

 #### March 7
 + William Shakespeare, selections from *Sonnets*
 + Dennis Tenen, excerpt from *Literary Theory for Robots*
 + short assignment: automated sonnets

-*Writing Assignment #2 workshops this week*

 ### Week 8 - SPRING BREAK